CS3219-AY2324S1/ay2324s1-course-assessment-g30/Readme.md

 # Help
 * Give the containers sometime to start up
-* Delete the docker containers and images and rebuild the containers
+* Delete the docker container and images and rebuild the container

 You can contact @hongshenggggg on telegram should you need more assistance!